rknightuk/rknight.me/src/posts/2023/2023-01-21-automating-my-now-page.md

 - [`services/overcast.js`](https://github.com/rknightuk/api/blob/main/services/overcast)

-**This export isn't a secret, not are scripts to download it but don't hammer this endpoint.
+**This export isn't a secret, nor are the scripts to download it but don't hammer this endpoint.
 I'm downloading once a week.
 I have emailed Marco to ask if he'd implement an RSS feed of listen history so this isn't required.**

 This one was trickier but doable.
 Overcast offers an ["All Data" export](https://overcast.fm/account) but you need to be logged in to access it.
 And it's in OPML format.
 So this is a two step process: